 Diverse Expertise and Committed Faculty

 Our core and affiliated faculty members hold top credentials in their fields, publish frequently in top-tier outlets, teach all I/O courses, and are active consultants, board members, and editors for books and journals.
-With eight core and supporting full-time faculty members, our I/O program is one of the largest in the country thus providing students a range of opportunities to collaborate on numerous applied projects, conference presentations, and publications.
+With seven core and supporting full-time faculty members, our I/O program is one of the largest in the country thus providing students a range of opportunities to collaborate on numerous applied projects, conference presentations, and publications.